can leave in conditioner make hair dry

 hair conditioner 2

-See also Is Tresemme Good For Your Hair
+See also Is Garnier Good For Hair

 To understand how leaving a small amount of conditioner in could still keep hair hydrated, it helps to look at how these products are formulated to moisturize in the first place.